teomyr/Paging/README.md

 `[mod:shift] 6; [mod:ctrl] 5;`

 (This is the example profile supplied with Paging.
-You can enable it by copying it using the profile selection in Paging's option screen, accessible from the interface options menu.)
+You can use the profile selection menu in Paging's addon settings to copy it to your current profile.)

 The meaning of this setting is: "While the shift key is pressed down, choose action page 6.
 While the control key is pressed down, choose action page 5.
 In all other cases, use the default action bar."
 Action pages 6 and 5 are the extra bars at the lower left and lower right, respectively.
 You can then access their abilities using Shift-1, Shift-2, … and CTRL-1, CTRL-2, …